rkwitt/teaching/SS23/ML/VO/README.md

 ## Organization

 The lecture will be held in person.
-In addition, I provide lecture videos from previous years, just in case you want to repeat certain parts of the material.
-However, the material developed throughout the course (2023) is the only relevant resource for the exam.
+In addition, I provide lecture videos from previous years, just in case you want to re-watch certain parts of the material.
+However, the material developed throughout the course (2023) is the **only** relevant resource for the exam.

 *Remark: I do recommend that you watch the lecture videos in the provided order.*